Charles Burget DeMoss was born on March 16, 1867 in Van Wert, Van Wert County, OH, the son of Charles W. and Eliza (Miner) DeMoss.

-Charles married Caroline "Carrie" Biesner (1863-1926), the daughter of Lawrence Beisner, a native of Iowa.
+Charles married Caroline "Carrie" Biesner (1863-1926), the daughter of Lawrence Beisner, and a native of Iowa.
 The marriage took place in about 1896, when he was age 30 and she 33.
-They had at least two children -- George N. DeMoss and Charles L. DeMoss.

 They made their home in 1900-1910 in Walla Walla, Walla Walla County, WA.
+At the birth of their son George in 1904, their address was 125 East Poplar.
 In those years, the census shows Charles working as a grocery merchant.

 When Charles' mother became sick with liver cancer, she traveled from Kansas to Walla Walla and spent about a year in their home.
 There, she wrote her last will and testament.
 Returning back to her home state of Kansas in 1917, she died later that year in the home of Charles' half-brother Archie.
 In her will, she named Charles and Archie as co-executors of her estate, and bequeathed the residual of the estate to be equally divided among them.
 Ultimately, he received a payout of $750.

 Census records for 1920 show the DMosses continuing to dwell in Walla Walla, with Charles earning a living as a teamster.
 That year, 52-year-old, unmarried sister-in-law Susan Biersner lived under their roof.